Thursday, 25 December 2014

 So, what is it then?

-The redemption plan of God is beautifully revealed in 1Sam 16.
-So, it will be worth our while to look at this prophetic action to understand better what it is that Jesus is saying.
+So, it will be worth our while to look at this prophetic action so that we may batter understand what it is that Jesus is saying.

 The background